Timothy Mayopoulos

-Timothy J. Mayopoulos (born March 7, 1959) is an American businessman and lawyer who served as the president and chief executive officer (CEO) of Fannie Mae from 2016 to 2019.
+Timothy J. Mayopoulos (born March 7, 1959) is an American businessman and lawyer who was the president and chief executive officer (CEO) of Fannie Mae from 2016 to 2019.
 Following the collapse of Silicon Valley Bank in March 2023, he was appointed by the FDIC as CEO of its successor, Silicon Valley Bridge Bank, N.A.
 Mayopoulos was announced as president and member of the board of directors at Blend in 2019.

 During his career, he was the general counsel of Bank of America and also worked at Deutsche Bank, Credit Suisse First Boston and Donaldson, Lufkin & Jenrette.

-Early life and education
+Early life

 Mayopoulos was born on March 7, 1959, to Harry B. Mayopoulos and his wife Eleanor Ida (Raifsnider) Mayopoulos.
 His Greek-American father was an avionics technician, union organizer and United Auto Workers member.
 His mother worked part-time at a Sears store.

-He received a bachelor's degree in English from Cornell University in 1980 and a juris doctor from the New York University School of Law in 1984.
+He received a bachelor's degree in English from Cornell University in 1980 and a Juris Doctor from the New York University School of Law in 1984.

 Career

 Legal career

-After law school, Mayopoulos clerked for the Honorable William C. Conner of the U.S. District Court for the Southern District of New York (1984-1986).
-He then worked for the law firm Davis Polk & Wardell (1986-1994), before serving on the Whitewater investigation as part of the Office of the Independent Counsel (1994-1996).
+After law school, Mayopoulos clerked for William C. Conner of the U.S. District Court for the Southern District of New York (1984-1986).
+He then worked for the law firm Davis Polk & Wardwell (1986-1994), before serving on the Whitewater investigation as part of the Office of the Independent Counsel (1994-1996).

-From 1996-2000, Mayopoulos was managing director and associate general counsel at Donaldson, Lufkin, & Jenrette, Inc. He served as managing director and senior deputy general counsel at Americas of Credit Suisse First Boston (2000-2001) and as managing director and general counsel for Americas of Deutsche Bank AG's Corporate and Investment Bank (2002-2004).
+From 1996-2000, Mayopoulos was managing director and associate general counsel at Donaldson, Lufkin & Jenrette He served as managing director and senior deputy general counsel at Americas of Credit Suisse First Boston (2000-2001) and as managing director and general counsel for Americas of Deutsche Bank AG's Corporate and Investment Bank (2002-2004).
 He became executive vice president and general counsel of Bank of America in 2004.
 In 2009, Mayopoulos was dismissed from his job as general counsel at Bank of America.